ASHinator04/Custom-Resume-using-GenAI/README.md

 pinned: true
 ---
 # FFA Key If you dont have one
+To use the Deployed Version of Custom Resume Builder visit https://huggingface.co/spaces/AAkshatSharmaa/customizeyourresume.
 If You Dont have a Groq API key then i have created a Free For All groq key so that anyone can use this project.
 But its recommended to use your own key.

 ```"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"```